Easy Pumpkin Fudge

 Pumpkin Fudge can give you the same delicious creamy, autumn-spiced flavors of pumpkin pie generally reserved for Thanksgiving.
 Plus, everyone LOVES Homemade Fudge!

 This Easy Fudge Recipe takes just minutes to make with pantry ingredients.
-If you love pumpkin treats, this recipe will rock your taste buds!
+If you love pumpkin treats, this pumpkin candy will rock your taste buds!

 I was intrigued when I came across a few recipes for pumpkin fudge on the Internet.
 My family, die-hard chocolate fudge fans, were skeptical.
 I shouldn’t have worried!